About radiotherapy for prostate cancer

 Radiotherapy to try to cure prostate cancer

-Radiotherapy uses high energy waves to treat cancer.
+Radiotherapy uses high energy rays to treat cancer.
 If your cancer has not spread, you can have radiotherapy to try to cure it.
 Radiotherapy to try to cure early prostate cancer can be external beam radiotherapy from a radiotherapy machine.
 Or it can be internal radiotherapy called brachytherapy, using small radioactive metal seeds that are left in the prostate gland.

 Radiotherapy to treat prostate cancer that has spread